tebelorg/RPA-Python/README.md

 Over the past 2 months I take on a daddy role full-time :cowboy_hat_face:, taking care of my newborn baby girl and wife 🤱.
 In between the nannying and caregiving, I use my time pockets to create this Python package for TagUI.
 I hope that TagUI for Python and ML frameworks would be good friends, and `pip install tagui` would make life easier for Python users.

 Lastly, at only ~1k lines of code, it would make my day to see developers of other languages porting this project over to their favourite coding language.
-See the ample comments in this [single-file package](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py) :package:, and its intuitive architecture -
+See ample comments in this [single-file package](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py) :package:, and its intuitive architecture -

 ![TagUI for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)